Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 #### Goal

-Acknowledging these subtleties, the proposed data content is mainly designed to Promote Interoperability and innovation
+The proposed data content is mainly designed to promote interoperability and innovations.

--   **Catalyze Technological Advancements**: With a universally endorsed standard, the mining sector is primed to adopt and assimilate breakthroughs in microseismic monitoring and analysis, ensuring continued advancement in safety and operational efficiency.
+## Proposal

+we  concerns three categories of data

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTA1Nzg4MzQ1XX0=
+eyJoaXN0b3J5IjpbLTIzMTUxMTg4OF19
 -->